 How will COVID-19 impact YS?

-For the first time since the establishment of the program in 1990, Yellow Shirts will be including online initiatives.
+To reach the students who aren't able to make O-Week on campus, Yellow Shirts will also be conducting online initiatives.
 With the uncertainty around the situation looking ahead into the future, the extent of this is to be confirmed - but rest assured, the program aims of making a positive impact on new students and fostering a diverse and supportive culture will remain unwavering.
 Yellow Shirts will be maintaining an in-person presence at O-Week so long as it is safe to do so!

 Any other questions?